AmericanPhilosophicalSociety/RevCityDocs/transcription.md

 Next, delete any pages that do not contain text.
 If you are unsure whether a page has text, please ask your manager.

+### Handling upside down or sideways pages

+You can use the Source Image panel to rotate the image to the correct orientation.
+Note, however, that you must to rotate the image back to its original orientation once segmentation and/or transcription is complete; otherwise, it cannot be used for training.

 ### 2. Segment the pages

 - Select all images you would like to segment automatically